Multi-modal atmospheric characterization of $\beta$ Pictoris b: Adding high-resolution continuum spectra from GRAVITY: Combining low and medium spectral resolution

 \item the carbon-oxygen ratio briefly converges to a super-solar value ($>0.646$) when only the photometry, and the GPI and SPHERE data are considered in the fit for Exo-REM.
 However, with the addition of MATISSE, it returns to a near-solar value of $0.554\pm0.003$, which remains consistent with the value determined using the SINFONI data alone.

-\item Figure \ref{Free_MOSAIC_PT} shows the evolution of the retrieved Exo-REM pressure-temperature profile when iteratively adding observations.
-We see that adding datasets has a noticeable effect on the profile, constraining significantly the 1$\sigma$ contour.
-The overall shape of the T/P profile is maintained.
-The two dominant cloud species (Fe and $Mg_2SiO_4$) are overlaid as a function of pressure when using all datasets.
+\item Figure \ref{Free_MOSAIC_PT} shows the evolution of the retrieved Exo-REM pressure-temperature profile when we iteratively add observations.
+We see that adding datasets has a noticeable effect on the profile, constraining the 1$\sigma$ contour significantly.
+The overall shape of the pressure-temperature profile is maintained.
+The two dominant cloud species (Fe and Mg$_2$SiO$_4$) are overlaid as a function of pressure when using all datasets.
 They form in the photospheric region of the atmosphere.

-\item for the detection of the CO isotopologue, when adding the SINFONI datasets to the GRAVITY one, we note that the Exo-REM models constrain a sub-solar log($^{12}$C/$^{13}$C)=1.12$^{+0.11}_{-0.08}$, although a significant part of the tail of the distribution remains at the grid edge, as seen in Fig.~\ref{Free_MOSAIC_13CO}.
-The Bayes factor between the model with and without $^{13}$CO is $ln(B_m)=(-5039.7)-(5107.9)=68.2$ indicates that the model model with $^{13}$CO is preferred at $11.9\,\sigma$.
+\item For the detection of the CO isotopologue, when adding the SINFONI datasets to the GRAVITY one, we note that the Exo-REM models constrain a sub-solar log($^{12}$C/$^{13}$C)~$=1.12^{+0.11}_{-0.08}$, although a significant part of the tail of the distribution remains at the grid edge, as seen in Fig.~\ref{Free_MOSAIC_13CO}.
+The Bayes factor between the model with and without $^{13}$CO is $\ln B_m =(-5039.7)-(5107.9) = 68.2$ indicates that the model model with $^{13}$CO is preferred at $11.9\,\sigma$.
 To support this, we also computed the CCF between the two residuals as done previously.
 The results are shown in Fig.~\ref{Free_MOSAIC_CCF} with the CCFs obtained using GRAVITY-alone, SINFONI-alone, and their combination.
 As in Sec.\,\ref{sec3.2}, we observe that the GRAVITY signal is heavily affected by residual telluric absorption.
 The SINFONI spectrum is less affected by this issue and the $^{13}$CO signal appears more pronounced.
 This weak and systematics-prone constraint does not support a robust $^{13}$CO detection at this stage.

-\item finally, similar to Sect.~\ref{sec3.3}, radial velocities are fitted separately for the four GRAVITY epochs and SINFONI.
-Results are stored in Table \ref{priors_post_extra_MOSAIC_All} in Appendix \ref{sec8.4}.
-For GRAVITY, all models yield similar radial velocities, regardless of the added datasets, with values ranging between 5~km.s$^{-1}$ and 15~km.s$^{-1}$; in good agreement with predictions from the most recent orbital elements (\citealp{wang_asclnet_whereistheplanet} and Fig.~\ref{all_rvs}).
+\item Finally, similarly to what is described in Sect.~\ref{sec3.3}, the radial velocities were fitted separately for the four GRAVITY epochs and SINFONI.
+Results are stored in Table \ref{priors_post_extra_MOSAIC_All} in Appendix \ref{sec8.3}.
+For GRAVITY, all models yield similar radial velocities, regardless of the added datasets, with values ranging between 5~km.s$^{-1}$ and 15~km.s$^{-1}$; this is in good agreement with predictions from the most recent orbital elements (\citealp{wang_asclnet_whereistheplanet} and Fig.~\ref{all_rvs}).

 \end{itemize}